peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note11>(11)</sup> Blackman, D., Vigna, S. "Scrambled Linear Pseudorandom Number Generators", 2018.</small>

-<small><sup id=Note12>(12)</sup> An algorithm can become nondeterministic in many ways.  [**For example**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development), different results can happen because parallel operations can finish in a different order, items can be assigned differently to hash table buckets, or floating-point addition can be carried out in a different order.
+<small><sup id=Note12>(12)</sup> An algorithm can become nondeterministic in many ways.  [**For example**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development), different results can happen because parallel operations can finish in a different order, items can be assigned differently to hash table buckets, or mathematical operations on floating-point numbers can be carried out in a different order (and lead to different results if rounding occurs after each operation).

-Implementations of floating-point numbers and floating-point math can also differ, especially for math functions for which specifications don't always require delivering as-accurate-as-possible results (examples are the x87 `FSIN` instruction and the difference between `Math` and `StrictMath` in Java).
+Implementations of floating-point numbers and math operations on such numbers can also differ, especially for math functions for which specifications don't always require delivering as-accurate-as-possible results (examples are the x87 `FSIN` instruction and the difference between `Math` and `StrictMath` in Java).
 Applications SHOULD avoid generating "random" floating-point numbers when they desire repeatable "randomness".</small>

 <small><sup id=Note13>(13)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
 By definition, noise functions are deterministic.</small>